seallard/NBA-predictor/README.md

 ## Network

-## Installation guide
+## Prerequisites
 If you want to run the classifier you will need to install CUDA, cudnn and tensorflow.
-This can be quite a hassle on windows, so follow [this guide](https://www.pugetsystems.com/labs/hpc/The-Best-Way-to-Install-TensorFlow-with-GPU-Support-on-Windows-10-Without-Installing-CUDA-1187/).
+This can be quite a hassle on Windows, so follow the guide below ([source](https://www.pugetsystems.com/labs/hpc/The-Best-Way-to-Install-TensorFlow-with-GPU-Support-on-Windows-10-Without-Installing-CUDA-1187/)).

+'''
+Download and install [Anaconda3-5.2.0-Windows-x86_64.exe](https://repo.continuum.io/archive/Anaconda3-5.2.0-Windows-x86_64.exe).
+Check the boxes for "Add Anaconda to my path variable" and "Register Anaconda as my default python".
+'''

+Open a terminal and run the following commands
+'''
+conda update conda
+conda update anaconda
+conda update python
+conda update --all
+'''

+Create an environment named tf-gpu
+'''
+conda create --name tf-gpu
+'''

+Activate the tf-gpu environment
+'''
+activate tf-gpu
+'''

+Install tensorflow with gpu-support in the activated environment
+'''
+conda install -c aaronzs tensorflow-gpu
+'''

+Install the CUDA and cudnn packages in the activated environment
+'''
+conda install -c anaconda cudatoolkit conda install -c anaconda cudnn
+'''